SarahYLawrence/Bulldog_AI_vs_Human/README.md

 - **Program Six** – Human uses AI to implement the Model-View-Controller (MVC) design pattern.
 - **Program Seven** – Human uses AI to implement the Singleton design pattern.
 - **Program Eight** – Human uses AI to implement the Strategy design pattern.

+In each experment there will be a Readme with the Purpose of the experment, the Instructions, and how to see/get my Results.
+The instructions are the exact instructions given to me for each experment incase you'd like to preform the experment yourself.